KERTLES/Yelp-For-Movies/journals/matthew.md

 ## September 01, 2022
     Today, I fixed some more errors with the log in system that the rest of my team noticed now that it has been pushed to the main branch.
 I also began further experimentations with react testing and managed to get two pyTests working on the Django side.
 Those two tests see if a list of accounts can be retrieved and if a new account can be created.
 It took a bit to figure out the formatting of the pytests, but I should now be able to create more relatively quickly.

+## September 02, 2022
+    Today, I added some more tests, testing the ability for our project to create an account, get a specifc account, and to update an account.
+I had to do a bit of work to figure out how to format everything, but all the tests seem to work.
+We also planned out the we would begin deployment next week, deploying whatever we had at the time.

 ## September 06, 2022
     Today, we started deployment, but came across a situation where we can't continue with Gitlab until we give credit card credentials.
 I started working on a rudimentary poller, but I may not use it.
 I also fixed some formatting issues going on with the frontend.